apptastic-software/fix-log-viewer/README.md

 # FIX Log Viewer
 [![Download](https://img.shields.io/badge/Download-1.1.0-blue.svg)](https://github.com/apptastic-software/fix-log-viewer/releases/latest)

-FIX Log Viewer is a cross-platform tool for viewing FIX engine logs in a much more readable format.
-This helps you find, analyze, and fix issues faster.
+FIX Log Viewer is a tool for viewing FIX engine logs in a much more readable format.
+It helps you find, analyze, and fix issues faster.

 Available for Windows, Linux and MacOS.